Skip to content

 Start the Slack application server with:

-In the created Slack channel, start typing /hy in the message box, select the /hygroup-agents slash command and press Enter:
+To list the example agents, start typing /hy in the message box of the created Slack channel, select the /hygroup-agents slash command and press Enter:

 Slash command for listing registered agents

-You should see a list with the registered example agents:
+You should see a list of registered agents (except the group reasoner):

 List of registered example agents